Predict Effects of Alzheimer’s Variants Using ATAC Models#

 'CAAAGATATATGTCATAATAATTATCTTTTCACTTTCTTTGTTAGGGACCAGGAATGATAAACCACTTAGTCATTTTTTAGGTTTACAAGAACTTAAGGTGAACTAAGAAAGGAACCCTTACTCCTGAACTCTCAGCCTCATCTGTGCTGGACCATTCTAACTTTGTACCCTTTCATGAGATTGATATAATTTAGAAAAT')

 We are now ready to calculate the per-base importance scores.
 For this, we use the grelu.interpret.score module, which contains functions related to scoring the importance of each base in a sequence.
-We choose the “deepshap” method to score each base.
+We choose the “inputxgradient” method to score each base.

 import grelu.interpret.score